omkarcloud/google-maps-reviews-scraper/advanced.md

 **omkarcloud/google-maps-scraper:**
 - Aimed at Entrepreneurs.
-- Its README focuses on extracting business listings for lead generation.
+- Its README focuses on extracting business listings.

 **Choose based on your need:**
 - Data Scientists for sentiment analysis ➡️ `google-maps-reviews-scraper`, as its README is written specifically for your use case.
-- Entrepreneurs for leads ➡️ `google-maps-scraper`, as its README is written specifically for your use case.
+- Entrepreneurs ➡️ `google-maps-scraper`, as its README is written specifically for your use case.

 Note: Both repositories are exactly same in terms of code and functionality.
 The only difference is the README.